10up/Async-Transients/readme.md

 ## Support Level

-**Active:** 10up is actively working on this, and we expect to continue work for the foreseeable future including keeping tested up to the most recent version of WordPress.
-Bug reports, feature requests, questions, and pull requests are welcome.
+**Stable:** 10up is not planning to develop any new features for this, but will still respond to bug reports and security concerns.
+We welcome PRs, but any that include new features should be small and easy to integrate and should not include breaking changes.
+We otherwise intend to keep this tested up to the most recent version of WordPress.

 ## Like what you see?